 At Widcombe Infant School we use a range of techniques to assess the progress the children are making in order to support them effectively and to move forward with their learning.

 Widcombe Infant School uses the national system for measuring attainment and progress.
 In Reception this is the Early Years Foundation Stage Curriculum.
-The children are assessed against age bands in
+The children are assessed against objectives in

 - Prime Areas of Learning – Communication and Language, Physical Development, and Personal, Social and Emotional Development.